10 Minute Pumpkin Dip Recipe (High Protein)

 - Whisk the mixture until it's smooth and creamy.

-- Serve this immediately or place it in the refrigerator for 30 minutes if you prefer it chilled.
+- Serve this immediately, or refrigerate for 30 minutes if you prefer it chilled.